 [Note – unlike what my dive master told me, whitetip reef sharks are not actually “vegetarians” – their diet is explained below]

 Whitetip Reef Sharks get their name from their fins, both of which are white tipped.
 Whitetip Reef Sharks can be found swimming alongside us and the other fish.
 They also like to hang out near the ocean floor and in caves.

 “Wait, you went diving with sharks and weren’t even protected in a cage??”

-Do you need a cage to dive with sharks?
+Do you need a cage to dive in “shark infested waters” ?

 “I would do anything … but I won’t do that” –

 Are all shark species safe to go diving without a cage?